jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 # Elist Electronics Pandemic Sales Analysis
 *company name will be changed and company logo will be added.

-Founded in 2018, Elist is an e-commerce company that sells popular electronics products and has since expanded to a global customer base.
+Founded in 2018, Elist is an e-commerce company that sells selective electronics products at competitive price and has since expanded to a global customer base in -- countries.
 This project aims to understand Elist's performance during the period from 2019 to 2022, around the pandemic, and deliver insights on improvements* across the company, including finance, sales, product, and marketing.
-The *metrics* used in this analysis were revenue, average order value, and order count*. <-- niche
+The *metrics* used in this analysis were revenue, average order value, and order count*. <-- niche products, how many countries?

 **< Stakeholder Questions >**